 The best photography equipment for beginners who are looking to start creating some awesome images.

 I began taking photos on Oahu, Hawaii during the summer of 2015.
-Before that I had spent all of my time being a college athlete and studying Journalism.
-I was inspired by a lot of talented people around me and of course it is hard not to be amazed by the beautiful nature of an island paradise.
-I spent hours researching online and by asking professionals about which gear would be best for me as I began my photography journey.
-This article will look at what I believe is the best photography equipment for beginners.
+I was inspired by a lot of talented people around me and of course, it is hard not to be amazed by the beautiful nature of an island paradise.

-Here is the equipment I have personally used and would suggest for someone looking to get into photography:
+Here is the photography equipment for beginners I have personally used and would suggest for someone looking to get into photography: